 A lot of loudspeakers struggle with realistic reproduction of clapping, which in my opinion plays a fundamental role in the overall atmosphere of live recordings.
 Klipsch La Scala II sound very realistic in this aspect and you can clearly hear that on songs such us Bridge Over Troubled Water by Paul Simon from the MTV Unplugged album.
 Where they may be lacking a little is the reproduction of the ambience of where the recording took place, but you don’t really notice it unless you compare them directly with speakers that do this better.
 What is quite good is the sound stage.
 For some reason, I was expecting to be greeted with a “wall of sound” and I wasn’t.
 Placement from side to side is spot on and depth illusion is not bad either.
 Yes, depth is not a good as I’ve heard on some other speakers, however, it is enough to create an impressive listening experience.

 Overall Klipsch La Scala II are very special speakers.
 Even though they may not go as low as I would like them to, their sound is still very engaging and not fatiguing.
 There were number of occasions where I was playing something in the background at a relatively low level, and then I had to stop doing whatever I was doing because I was distracted by how nice something sounded.
 To me, that is definitely the sign of a quality loudspeaker.

-If I had a living room that was large enough to comfortably accommodate these, I would definitely be looking at using these as my main speakers, most likely coupled with a set of quality subwoofers.
+If I had a living room that was large enough to comfortably accommodate these, I would definitely be looking at using these in my system but coupled with a set of quality subwoofers.